Home

 Poet, Editor

 Rachel Webster is a poet, educator and activist.
 In 1997, she won both the Academy of American Poets’ Young Poets Prize and the Association of University Women Award, the latter for her implementation of a poetry workshop with homeless and gang-involved teens in Portland, Oregon.
-From there, Rachel moved to Chicago’s Gallery 37, working closely with chair Maggie Daley to extend arts apprenticeships to city teenagers.
+From there, Webster moved to Chicago’s Gallery 37, working closely with chair Maggie Daley to extend arts apprenticeships to city teenagers.
 In 2001, she helped create Words 37, which now offers literary arts programs, after-school and in the summers, to thousands of Chicago teens.
-Rachel collected and edited these young writers’ poems and stories in two anthologies, Alchemy (2001) and Paper Atrium (2004).
+Webster collected and edited these young writers’ poems and stories in two anthologies, Alchemy (2001) and Paper Atrium (2004).
 Rachel’s own poems and articles have been published in many journals, and she is currently finishing two manuscripts of poetry for book-length publication.
 Rachel teaches at Loyola University, Chicago, and Northwestern University.
 She is continually inspired by her students, and grateful to her teachers—from her hometown of Madison, Ohio, from Lewis & Clark College in Portland, from Warren Wilson College, in Asheville, North Carolina, and from all communities of poets and lovers of poetry, living and passed.
-Rachel can be reached at rachel@universeofpoetry.org.
+Webster can be reached at rachel@universeofpoetry.org.

 Francesco Levato